JannicCutura/fundmapper-webapp/README.md

 2. Open Anaconda prompt, cd to folder and run `conda activate env_fundmapperwebapp` and then to run all tests `python -m pytest`

+## Documentation
+You can find the documentation of the various DevOps tools here.

 ## Author